Matt-Hayter/Mouse-Heart-Models/AtrialCell_Model_Hayter/README.md

-# A simplification of the Zhang et al. (2020) atrial myocyte model, for steady stimulus pacing.
+# A Simplification of the Zhang et al. (2020) Atrial Myocyte Model, for Steady Stimulus Pacing.

 ## Running Sumlations